gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * **Custom Fields** Add extra fields to your optin form to capture additional data from subscribers.
 * **Optin Campaign Schedule:** Allows you to specify a start and end date when an optin campaign is scheduled for display.
 * **Advance Analytics:** Get important metrics to improve your lead-generation strategy and make data-driven decisions to increase your revenue.
-* **Branding Removal:** Option to remove the MailOptin branding present on every optin form and email templates.
 * **Custom CSS:** An advance customization feature that allows you to customize your optin campaigns with your own CSS styles.
 * **Display Effect:** 30+ built-in CSS3 animation effects to capture your visitor’s attention and bring awareness to your optin forms.
 * **MailOptin Leads:** It stores your leads within MailOptin as well as important data about your subscribers that normally can’t be passed to your ESP such as the referrer, time of conversion and where it occurred.